 Owners of eligible trees which are protected by the VPO can apply for a grant of up to $1,000 for works that support the health of the tree.
 A total of $40,000 will be available for this year’s fund.
 This is the second year the Tree Assistance Fund has operated and we have tried to streamline the process so that arborist quotes are not required to apply.

-Applications open on Monday 14th June 2021 at 9am and close once one hundred applications are received.
+Applications open on Friday 17th June 2022 at 9am and close once eighty applications are received.
 Eligible households will have recently received a letter in the mail.
-Council will arrange for an arborist to assess the first one hundred trees by mid-July.
+Council will arrange for an arborist to assess the first eighty trees by mid-July.
 The judging panel will meet after that to determine how to allocate the funds.
 Council will inform whether you were successful in obtaining funding for your project.
-Funding for successful applications can only be claimed once projects are completed and be requested prior to end of May 2022.
+Funding for successful applications can only be claimed once projects are completed and be requested prior to end of May 2023.

 Find out if a VPO applies to your property